pictuga/morss/README.md

 ##Extra configuration
 ###Length limitation

-When parsing long feeds, with a lot of items (100+), morss might take a lot of time to parse it, or might even run into a memory overflow on some shared hosting plans (limits around 10Mb), in which case you might want to adjust the `MAX` value at the top of the script.
-That value is the maximum number of items to parse. `0` means parse all items.
+When parsing long feeds, with a lot of items (100+), morss might take a lot of time to parse it, or might even run into a memory overflow on some shared hosting plans (limits around 10Mb), in which case you might want to adjust the different values at the top of the script.

+- `MAX_TIME` sets the maximum amount of time spent *fetching* articles, more time might be spent taking older articles from cache. `-1` for unlimited.
+- `MAX_ITEM` sets the maximum number of articles to fetch. `0` for unlimited.
+More articles will be taken from cache following the next setting.
+- `LIM_ITEM` sets the maximum number of article checked, limiting both the number of articles fetched and taken from cache.
+Articles beyond that limit will be dropped from the feed, even if they're cached. `0` for unlimited.

 ###Content matching